Haiti: Art

 Haitian art is distinctive, particularly through its paintings and sculptures.
 Brilliant colors, naïve perspectives, and sly humor characterize Haitian art.
-Frequent subjects in Haitian art include big, delectable foods, lush landscapes, market activities, jungle animals, rituals, dances, and gods.
+Frequent subjects in Haitian art include big, foods, landscapes, market activities, jungle animals, rituals, dances, and gods.
 As a result of a deep history and strong African ties, symbols take on great meaning within Haitian society.
-For example, a rooster often represents Aristide and the red and blue colors of the Haitian flag often represent his Lavalas party.
 Many artists cluster in 'schools' of painting, such as the Cap-Haïtien school, which features depictions of daily life in the city, the Jacmel School, which reflects the steep mountains and bays of that coastal town, or the Saint-Soleil School, which is characterized by abstracted human forms and is heavily influenced by Vodou symbolism.

 In the 1920s the indigéniste movement gained international acclaim, with its expressionist paintings inspired by Haiti's culture and African roots.
 Notable painters of this movement include Hector Hyppolite, Philomé Oban and Préfète Duffaut.
 Some notable artists of more recent times include Edouard Duval-Carrié, Frantz Zéphirin, Leroy Exil, Prosper Pierre Louis and Louisiane Saint Fleurant.
 Sculpture is also practiced in Haiti; noted artists in this form include George Liautaud and Serge Jolimeau.

 Music and dance

 Haitian music combines a wide range of influences drawn from the many people who have settled here.
 It reflects French, African and Spanish elements and others who have inhabited the island of Hispaniola, and minor native Taino influences.
-Styles of music unique to the nation of Haiti include music derived from Vodou ceremonial traditions, Rara parading music, Twoubadou ballads, mini-jazz rock bands, Rasin movement, Hip hop kreyòl, méringue, and compas.
-Youth attend parties at nightclubs called discos, (pronounced "deece-ko"), and attend Bal.
-This term is the French word for ball, as in a formal dance.
+Styles of music unique to Haitian culture include music derived from Vodou ceremonial traditions, Rara parading music, Twoubadou ballads, mini-jazz rock bands, Rasin movement, Hip hop kreyòl, méringue, and compas.
+Youth attend parties at nightclubs called discos, and attend Bal (ball, as in a formal dance).

-Compas (konpa) (also known as compas direct in French, or konpa dirèk in creole) is a complex, ever-changing music that arose from African rhythms and European ballroom dancing, mixed with Haiti's bourgeois culture.
+Compas (konpa) is a complex, ever-changing music that arose from African rhythms and European ballroom dancing, mixed with Haiti's bourgeois culture.
 It is a refined music, with méringue as its basic rhythm.
 Haiti had no recorded music until 1937 when Jazz Guignard was recorded non-commercially.